 Better Heart Health

 All these nutrients promote better heart health in different ways.
 For instance, the high fiber content reduces harmful LDL cholesterol levels that increase the risk of heart disease.
-Similarly, potassium helps naturally lower blood pressure, preventing cardiovascular diseases (5).
+Similarly, potassium helps naturally lower blood pressure, helping to prevent cardiovascular diseases (5).

 Promote A Safe Pregnancy

-This type of lentil is also rich in folic acid, which experts say reduces gestational diabetes risk and neural tube defects in newborns (5).
+This type of lentil is also rich in folate, which experts say reduces risk of neural tube defects in newborns (5).